colinvella/custom-event-catcher/README.md

 ### Filtering Events
 - Enter text in the **Type** or **Detail** filter boxes at the top of the table
+- Type filter includes dropdown with autocomplete showing all known event types
+- Use arrow keys to navigate dropdown, Enter to select, Escape to clear/close
 - Filtering is case-insensitive and searches for substring matches
+- Filter state is saved per-tab and persists across panel reopens
 - Use **Export Filtered** to download only the events matching your filters

+### Auto-Scroll & Navigation
+- When you're scrolled to the bottom, new events automatically scroll into view
+- **See Latest** button appears when not at bottom - click to smoothly scroll to latest events
+- Auto-scroll uses smooth animation and intelligently handles rapid event bursts
+- Button is disabled when already at the bottom

+### Preserve Log
+- Enable **Preserve log** checkbox to keep events across page refreshes/navigations
+- Setting is saved per-tab
+- Hover over checkbox for tooltip explaining current state
+- When disabled (default), events are cleared on page navigation

 ### Event Actions
 - **Click initiator link** - Opens the source file at the exact line in DevTools